 New York Scaffolding Law

 In most job-related injury cases, the workers’ compensation laws prohibit the worker from suing his employer.
 In return for this restriction, the worker receives immediate medical care and can recover lost wages, medical and short-term disability benefits through the employer’s workers’ compensation insurance.

 The New York Scaffolding Law makes an exception for construction workers who have fallen on the job site.
 Unlike other types of workplace injuries, you have the right to sue your employer and the owner of the property to recover damages for your injuries.
 This statute, which is unique to New York, imposes absolute liability on contractors and landowners, which generally persuades them to maintain safer working conditions.

 Learn About Your Options After a Construction Fall

 You may have several options for recovery of damages and benefits after a construction site slip, trip or fall.
-Schedule a free consultation with the Suffolk County disability lawyers at Turley Redmond Rosasco & Rosasco to learn more and to begin pursuing your rights.
+Schedule a free consultation with the disability lawyers at Turley Redmond Rosasco & Rosasco to learn more and to begin pursuing your rights.